Skip to content

 3. The automated adequacy check helps.
 DCAA automated its incurred cost submission adequacy review, reducing the administrative time between filing and audit initiation.
 For small contractors who file clean ICE Model submissions, this speeds up the front end of the process.

-DCAA expanded its Small Business Program in FY2024, conducting 124 seminars and workshops with over 12,000 attendees, per the agency’s FY2024 Report to Congress.
+DCAA conducted 124 small business seminars and workshops with over 12,000 attendees in FY2024.
+That remains the latest published figure: the FY2025 Report to Congress carries no seminar count.
 The agency partnered with major defense contractors and federal agencies to improve audit readiness for small businesses.
 These resources remain available through the new directorate structure.

 Key Takeaway: Small contractors benefit from automated adequacy checks and continued small business outreach.
 The risk is auditor turnover: a new auditor unfamiliar with your history requires more documentation to establish the same comfort level.